-After two hours without a cigarette, your heart rate and blood pressure will have decreased to near normal levels.
-Your peripheral circulation may also improve.
+After two hours without a cigarette, your heart rate and blood pressure will be close to normal levels again.
+Your blood circulation will also start to improve.
 The tips of your fingers and toes may start to feel warm.

 - intense cravings

 Carbon monoxide, which can be toxic to the body at high levels, is released from burning tobacco and inhaled as part of cigarette smoke.
 Carbon monoxide bonds very well to blood cells, so high levels of the gas can prevent the cells from bonding with oxygen.
 The lack of oxygen in the blood often causes serious heart conditions and other health problems.

 In as few as 12 hours after quitting smoking, the carbon monoxide in your body decreases to lower levels.
 In turn, the amount of oxygen in your blood increases to normal levels.

 The risk of coronary artery disease (CAD) for smokers is 70 percent higher than for nonsmokers.
 It is the most common form of heart disease and the leading cause of death in the United States, according to the National Heart, Lung, and Blood Institute.
 However, just one full day after quitting smoking, your risk for CAD will already begin to reduce.
 Your risk of having a heart attack also starts to decline.
 While you’re not quite out of the woods yet, you’re on your way!

 It may not be life-threatening, but an inability to smell or taste well is one of the more obvious consequences of smoking.
 Once you quit smoking for 48 hours, your nerve endings will start to regrow, and your ability to smell and taste will improve.
 You’ll soon start to better appreciate the finer things in life.

 At this point, the nicotine will be completely out of your body.
 This means that the symptoms of nicotine withdrawal may peak around this time.
 You might experience some physical and emotional symptoms during withdrawal.
 These include: